Among Beggars and Thieves

 Among Beggars and Thieves is the sixth album by the Swedish power metal band Falconer, released on 2 September 2008 through Metal Blade Records.
 It was produced by Andy LaRocque.
 A heavier album than Northwind, it tells the tale of the hardships of medieval Sweden.
-Some of the songs seem heavily inspired by actual historical events.
+Some of the songs seem incrediblely inspired by actual historical events.
 For example, the song "Man of the Hour" apparently deals with the fate of the Swedish 17th century warship Kronan, the lyrics of "Mountain Men" bear a strong resemblance to the Engelbrekt rebellion, and "Boiling Led" appears to be about the assassination of Sverker I of Sweden.

 Track listing

 All songs written by Stefan Weinerhall.